Add to your Claude Code skills

 --create-namespace \

-This installs the controller and, by default, the Kelos CRDs.
+This installs the controller resources and Kelos CRDs.
+The chart default leaves

 For CRD migration, adopting existing CRDs into Helm ownership, and advanced chart usage, see the Helm chart README.